redxdev/MAPlugins/README.md

-# MACommon: A grab bag of common utilities.
+# A grab bag of project-agnostic plugins

-This is my catch-all library for project-agnostic utilities in Unreal Engine 5.
+This is a set of plugins that can be used in Unreal Engine 5.
+The plugins do not depend on each other unless otherwise specified - you can use them individually.

+# MACommon

+This contains common C++ utilities that I have found useful and don't really fit into plugins of their own.

 ## Object Referencers